Sibanda07/Virtual-CV-Documentation/README.md

 ## 💬 Purpose & Reflection

 This project demonstrates my ability to combine design principles, responsive layout techniques, and dynamic content handling into a cohesive digital presence.
-It also reflects my desire to present myself authentically and professionally as I pursue opportunities in IT and cybersecurity.

-Feel free to explore the live site and reach out for collaboration or feedback!
+It also reflects my desire to present myself authentically and professionally as I pursue opportunities in IT and cybersecurity.Feel free to explore the live site.